DigiPen’s Career Services department is committed to helping students and alumni find and apply for fulfilling job and internship opportunities.

 DigiPen Job Portal

 The DigiPen Job Portal allows students to post their résumés, search for open jobs, and RSVP for career events.
-The Job Portal also allows students to access our Resource Library, which includes important job search advice specific to the video game industry.
-Company recruiters may sign up for a free account to post job openings and review résumés.
+The Job Portal also allows students to access our Document Library, which includes instant access to all workshop materials and important notices.
+Company recruiters may sign up for a free account to post job openings and review résumés as well.

 DigiPen regularly schedules on-campus visits from some of the industry’s top video game and technology companies, giving students the opportunity to meet representatives, learn more about the hiring process, and even participate in on-campus interviews.
 These events are open to DigiPen students only, and an RSVP is required for most events.
 Past visitors include representatives from Microsoft Games Studio, Blizzard Entertainment, Facebook, Nintendo, and many others.